FAMILY CARE UGANDA

 We’ve needed more housing for our building materials, so Mike and team skillfully built a really nice storage shed for our tools while we’re building permanent structures.
 We considered a number of building options and decided on the least expensive but most effective for the price: Bamboo!

-Below, our students really enjoy eating their lunch and evening meal in the shade.
+Our students really enjoy eating their lunch and evening meal in the shade.
 It’s very normal to see small groups who have chosen a grassy shady spot to relax and enjoy their yummy meal.

 Every evening, we have our generator on in each of the classrooms.
 (Solar is expensive to initially set-up although of course in the long term ideal, but for now the generator serves us well).
 All the classrooms are lit well and some evenings we play educational games.
-Below the teams are racing to pair the cards–sometimes opposites, other times rhyming words etc. It’s a big help since so many hardly spoke English when they came to be with us.
+Here the teams are racing to pair the cards–sometimes opposites, other times rhyming words etc. It’s a big help since so many hardly spoke English when they came to be with us.

 “Boggle” where you make as many words as you can in 3 minutes from the letters that appear after a shake is a really popular one.